 I can trace my professional career back to one assignment.
 I worked for a company of 60 employees with buying interest from large organizations.
-And with the needed push for an increase in sales productivity we worked to improve back end support in sales operations.
-At this moment, an assignment popped up on the radar and my boss asked me to take a shot.
+And with the needed push for an increase in sales productivity, we worked to improve back-end support in sales operations.
+At this moment, an assignment popped up on the radar, and my boss asked me to take a shot.
 The one assignment that would ultimately shape all other assignments: a multi-functioning excel based ordering template easily used by the sales organization.
 But there was one problem: zero Excel training.

-Hello, crash course in Excel programming.
-Since there wasn't any one else in the organization that could tackle this project, I regarded the task as one that could propel my knowledge base as well as my visibility within my department.
+Hello, a crash course in Excel programming.
+Since there wasn’t anyone else in the organization that could tackle this project, I regarded the task as one that could propel my knowledge base as well as my visibility within my department.
 Little did I know, the weeks that I spent investing in Excel training has made all the difference in my professional career development.
 And after years of experience I know why:

 Excel training benefits the entire company

 As a finance professional it makes sense that I am experienced with Excel.
 But, despite popular belief, Excel is not strictly an accounting and finance related program.
 In fact, Excel helps users track information across the entire company.
-And thus Excel, is used anytime money OR data is used.
-Since, it is the age of technology and data, most companies are overflowing with data.
+And thus Excel is used anytime money OR data is used.
+Since it is the age of technology and data, most companies are overflowing with data.
 Because of this, these companies are in need of employees that can organize and interpret the data into useful information.
-From administration, operations, project management, servicing, logistics and marketing.
+From administration, operations, project management, servicing, logistics, and marketing.
 All departments receive benefits from users who are comfortable with using Excel.
-As such, Excel training is an excellent way to increase employ-ability while improving your effectiveness within your organization; no matter what department.
+As such, Excel training is an excellent way to increase employability while improving your effectiveness within your organization; no matter what department.

-When we use our time to invest in these types of skills, we increase not only the companies ability to turn data into useful information, but we also increase our own earning potential.
+When we use our time to invest in these types of skills, we increase not only the companies ability to turn data into useful information, but we also increase our earning potential.